vdlm/meetups/Meetups/Meetup_67/README.md

 18:45

-    Talk 1: Learning to See in the Age of AI by Alexander Bronstein
+    Talk 1: A Deep Dive into CLIP embeddings by Damian Stewart

 19:30